vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim.md

 <div class="overview">
 <h1 class="post-title">{{ page.title | escape }}</h1>

 "How do I get better at my job?" is a question that arises in almost all of us at some point in a professional career.
-One of the most common solutions addressing this question in a corporate environment is **training.** However, these trainings often times are boring, tedious and in most cases lack any real life connection.
+One of the most common solutions addressing this in a corporate environment is **training.** However, these trainings often times are boring, tedious and lack any real life connection.

 To improve the effectiveness of these trainings, [KNOLSKAPE](http://www.knolskape.com){:target="_blank"} creates a differentiator by simulating the real world environments of corporate teams and having the users experience it before they get into their role.
 (Eg: The user of a simulation has to step into the shoes of a manager and lead a team.)

-The intent was to build a simulated training intervention for Sales executives with an experience of 0-3 years.
+In this vein, a project to build a simulated training intervention for Sales executives with an experience of 0-3 years, was proposed.

 <div class="row">
 <div class="col hero-img">